 Remodeling of scar tissue is critical when attempting to overcome muscle and soft tissue injuries.
 Failure to do so results in a constant cycle of injury and re-injury.

 Scar tissue is weak and brittle tissue, very susceptible to re-tearing and straining with certain motions and movements.
 When one "over-works" an area containing a build up of scar tissue, the resulting damage to the tissues further causes more build up of the weak, fibrous scar tissue.

 To end the cycle, a focus on nourishing the injured tissues with a healthy supply of blood flow is critical.
-It is through the blood the body carries the oxygen, nutrients, and antibodies needed to generate new, healthy collagen.
-This just happens to be the premise behind the development of our T-Shellz wraps.
+It is through the blood the body carries the oxygen, and nutrients needed to build new, healthy collagen.